hyurl/sfn/docs/v06x/en-US/security.md

 For more details, see
 [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 The framework uses [sfn-cors](https://github.com/Hyurl/sfn-cors) module to perform CORS control, it enhances the legacy CORS Access Control Checking, allows you checking multiple origins in multiple forms.
 Possible host specifications are:

-- `https://github.com` allow only https scheme for this host.
+- `https://github.com` allows only https scheme for this host.
-- `http://github.com` allow only http scheme for this host.
+- `http://github.com` allows only http scheme for this host.
-- `github.com` allow any scheme for this host.
+- `github.com` allows any scheme for this host.
-- `*.github.com` allow any sub-domain including second-level domain itself.
+- `*.github.com` allows any sub-domain including second-level domain itself.
 - `https://*.github.com` same as above but restrict for https only.
 - `github.com:*` allow any port for this host.
 - `*.github.com:*` allow any port for this host and any sub-domain.